This Handy New Device Might Help KO Cholera

 She knows making a cholera test doesn't put her on a fast track for financial success.

-Instead, she says her background in engineering has made her feel a sense of obligation to help find solutions to global problems: "That's what I enjoy – knowing what the future could look like."
+Instead, she says, her background in engineering has made her feel a sense of obligation to help find solutions to global problems: "That's what I enjoy — knowing what the future could look like."

 Susie Neilson is an intern on NPR's Science Desk.
-Follow her on Twitter: @susieneilson.
+Follow her on Twitter: @susieneilson